 1. Beware of Bargains

 If you come across a rental advertisement that sounds too good to be true, it might just be.
 Ads with a much lower monthly rental quote than expected should already be a red flag.
-It could also be that the property is in a bad condition which the advertiser didn’t mention in the copy.
+It could also be that the property is in a bad condition which the advertiser failed to mention.

 2. Double Check The Address